Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 As you decide on the right generator, you should think about your electrical needs and the number items you want to deliver power to.
 In other words, the type of solar generator you choose should provide an adequate supply of power for the devices and appliances you want to use.

-For example, if you want a solar generator that provides backup power to your home in case of a power outage, then you should look for an option that delivers 1,000-5,000 watts of power, per hour.
+For example, if you want a solar generator that provides backup power to your home in case of a power outage, then you should look for an option that delivers 1,000-5,000 watts of power output, per hour.
 This will ensure that you can use the items in your home that you’d usually use if the power were working.
 This power station takes around 6 hours to fully charge.

 However, like most people, you may not want to power your whole home.
 Maybe you just need the “basics”.
 Your list of basics might include several devices, such as your fridge and freezer, a microwave several times a day, indoor lighting, a laptop or two, a CPAP machine at night, phone charging and perhaps a radio or television a few hours a day.